 Take a minute and check out an incredible article written by Yellow Dog’s close friend and legendary tarpon angler Stu Apte.
-If there was one guy out there who knows how to get tarpon to take a fly, it would be Stu.

 Fly fishing for tarpon on the flats requires a certain skill level that in many ways, is different than most other types of fly fishing.
 The most important elements of presenting a fly to tarpon revolve around speed and accuracy.
 If you’re someone who is new to saltwater fly fishing, you will definitely want to spend time practicing your casting before attempting to fish the flats for big tarpon.